Trading the Stock Market

 Once you know how to drive, you can drive any car in the world.

-And so it is with the stock market; once you have learned the foundations of how to trade by consistently taking profits from the market, you can apply your knowledge to trade any instrument or market in the world, whether it be stocks, Forex, etc.
+And so it is with the stock market; once you have learned the foundations of how to trade by consistently taking profits from the market, you can apply your knowledge to trade any instrument or market in the world, whether it is stocks, Forex, etc.

 So, we encourage you not to get caught up in the myth that you need to pay more money to trade various instruments because it is highly likely you will be paying to learn 'what' the instrument is (which is freely available on the web) rather than how to trade it for profit.